Wolfram Demonstrations Project

-The Wolfram Demonstrations Project is an organized, open-source collection of small (or medium-sized) interactive programmes called Demonstrations, which are meant to visually and interactively represent ideas from a range of fields.
-It is hosted by Wolfram Research, whose stated goal is to bring computational exploration to a large population.
+The Wolfram Demonstrations Project is an open-source collection of interactive programmes called Demonstrations.
+It is hosted by Wolfram Research.
 At its launch, it contained 1300 demonstrations but has grown to over 10,000.
 The site won a Parents' Choice Award in 2008.

+Wolfram Research's staff organizes and edits the Demonstrations, which may be created by any user of Mathematica, then freely published and freely downloaded.